fluid-project/infusion-docs/src/documents/ComponentConfigurationOptions.md

 While component developers are free to define whatever options are appropriate for their component, the Infusion Framework supports a number of predefined options.

 The particular set of options interpreted by the framework is determined by the [Grades](ComponentGrades.md) that the component is derived from.
-Developers and integrators can define further grades which respond to yet further options, which they should document in a similar style if they expect the options to be generally useful.
+Developers and integrators can define further grades which respond to yet further options, which they should document if they expect the options to be generally useful.
-This page briefly describes these predefined options and provides links more information about the related framework functionality.
+This page briefly describes these predefined options and provides links to more information about the related framework functionality.

 ## Options Supported By All Components Grades ##